jamestomasino/labs.tomasino.org/content/post/the-role-of-pharma-marketing-in-ai.md

 model's *algorithmic reasoning* and might present untrustworthy sources just as much as trustworthy ones.
 The larger models have some guidelines baked into them, not at the AI model level itself, but wrapping it.
-Querying for health information online will result in specific sites being searched.
+Querying for health information online will result in specific sites being searched, citing them.

 {{< figure src="/assets/images/chatgpt-common-cold.png" alt="ChatGPT searching for treatments to the common cold" >}}

+This type of curation is fragile, though, and many searches can slip through the cracks if phrased in the wrong way.
+Just like simple search summaries, it is common to see information from sites like reddit make their way into your result data, often to comical (or dangerous) results.

-Content Generation and Curation, SEO Challenges, Ethical considerations
+SEO Challenges, Ethical considerations

 > In summary, AI is transforming search engines from simple tools for retrieving information into sophisticated systems that understand user intent, personalize